 Flock Freight’s Instant Prebate program

-According to an internal analysis, TL shippers that switch to shared truckload shipping for freight that measures 10-44 linear feet and less than 36,000 pounds can reduce costs by an average of 16%.
+According to proprietary data, TL shippers that switch to shared truckload shipping for freight that measures 8-44 linear feet and less than 36,000 pounds can reduce costs by an average of 16%.

 Here’s how Instant Prebate works:

 - Shippers lock in contracted TL shipping rates based on lanes.

 - Shippers tender a load to Flock Freight 24 hours before pickup, telling us the dimensions and weight of the freight.

 - If the shipment is less than a full truck, Flock Freight gives the shipper an Instant Prebate off the contracted TL rate that’s based on the load’s percentage of trailer utilization.
 We also move the shipment via shared truckload service if possible.